-Eqn.~\ref{eq:moist_adiabat} is the moist pseudoadiabat and gives the temperature-pressure profile of a saturated air parcel as it is displaced \citep{emanuel_atmospheric_1994}.
-Similar to \cite{guillot_condensation_1995, leconte_condensation-inhibited_2017}, we assume the volume of the condensed phase is negligible compared to the vapor phase of the atmospheric tracer, and all condensed phases are instantaneously removed.
+Eqn.~\ref{eq:moist_adiabat} is the moist adiabat and gives the temperature-pressure profile of a saturated air parcel as it is displaced \citep{emanuel_atmospheric_1994}.
+Eqn.~\ref{eq:moist_adiabat} assumes that the volume of the condensed phase is negligible compared to the vapor phase of the atmospheric tracer, and all condensed phases are instantaneously removed.
 We do not consider the compositional gradient of condensed phases in determining atmospheric stability in this work.

-To determine the stability of a saturated atmosphere to convection, considering compositional gradients, we need to examine how condensation affects the mean molecular weight gradient of both a displaced air parcel and the surrounding atmosphere.
+To determine convective stability considering compositional gradients of a condensing tracer, we need to assess how condensation affects the mean molecular weight gradient of both the displaced air parcel and the background atmosphere.
 As a saturated air parcel is displaced, condensation leads to a change in the composition of the parcel.
-Moreover, the surrounding saturated atmosphere exhibits a compositional gradient because the vapor mixing ratio changes with altitude, following the saturation vapor pressure curve.
+Additionally, the background saturated atmosphere exhibits a compositional gradient because the vapor mixing ratio changes with altitude, following the saturation vapor pressure curve.
 The compositional gradient is given by,

 where $\mu$ is the total mean molecular weight of the atmosphere \citep{guillot_condensation_1995, leconte_condensation-inhibited_2017}.

 Stability to convection can be determined by comparing the density, or virtual temperature, of a displaced saturated air parcel to that of the surrounding saturated atmosphere.
 To compare the virtual temperature directly, we would need to solve Eqn.~\ref{eq:compositional_gradient} and Eqn.~\ref{eq:moist_adiabat} and account for the change in the composition of the displaced air parcel due to condensation.
 Alternatively, we consider stability against infinitesimal displacements and compare the gradient of virtual temperature of a saturated parcel to that of the ambient saturated atmosphere where $\frac{d \ln{T_v}}{d \ln{p}} = \frac{d \ln{T}}{d \ln{p}} - \frac{d \ln{\mu}}{d \ln{p}}$.
 A saturated parcel is stable against infinitesimal displacements when,